 If you mix crack cocaine with marijuana, your body and brain respond to both drugs differently.
 Cocaine is a stimulant that increases the activity of your central nervous system, leading to a rise in blood pressure, heart rate, and adrenaline rush.
 Cannabis, on the other hand, is a depressant, which has a calming effect to reduce anxiety and promote calmness.

 Combining these drugs creates an unintentional marijuana and cocaine interaction between a stimulant (cocaine) and a euphoric (weed).
-The combination is commonly described as a “speedball” effect, where the opposite effects of two drugs are, in a way, masked.
+Mixing cocaine in weed is commonly described as a “speedball” effect, where the opposite effects of two drugs are, in a way, masked.

 The reality is that taking any form of cannabis with cocaine is more harmful than taking either drug alone.